 - Repeatedly recognized as a Rising Star by Washington Super Lawyers, most recently in 2020

-- University of Washington School of Law Faculty Excellence in Graduation Award, 2019
+- University of Washington School of Law Faculty Excellence in Graduate Education Award, 2019

 - King County Bar Association Young Lawyers Division Mentorship Award Finalist, 2016